Disclaimer: Not legal advice. Consult counsel for your specific jurisdiction and use case.

 What's NOT legal anywhere

-- Using credentials you don't own
+- Using credentials you don't own or aren't authorized to use

-- Reselling personal data without consent
+- Reselling personal data in bulk without a lawful basis for that specific use

 Lawful extraction tooling.